isomerpages/pa-cdcvouchers-v2/_residents/CDC Vouchers for Singapore Residents.md

 <p>Reset it online on <a href="http://www.singpass.gov.sg/singpass/onlineresetpassword/userdetail" style="color:#22499B">Singpass</a> OR head down to your <a href="http://www.singpass.gov.sg/singpass/common/counter" style="color:#22499B">nearest Singpass counter </a></p>
 </div>

+Please click here for the Terms and Conditions of the CDC vouchers.

+# Contact Us

 For enquiries, call the PA Contact Centre at <a href="tel:6225 5322">6225 5322</a>